Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Results and Discussions

 where $I(T)$ is the PL intensity of the $E_{+}$ peak, $A$ is a proportionality constant, $B$ is a temperature-independent background term, $k_{B}$ is the Boltzmann constant, and $\Delta E$ the energy separation between the two states.
-As shown in the inset of Fig. 3(d), the model provides an excellent fit to the experimental data in the 83 K–115 K range.
-The extracted value of $\Delta$E $\sim$ 45 ($\pm$ 4) meV matches the observed energy separation between the peaks of the doublet, supporting the assignment of the peak energies $E_-$ and $E_+$ to the semi-dark ($\ket{E_-}$) and bright trion ($\ket{E_+}$) states, respectively.
-The ascending part of the bright trion ($\ket{E_+}$) plot reflects the plasmonic enhancement of the PL intensity while the descending part indicates the thermal breakup of the trions.
-At T $\sim$ 113 K, the PL intensity of the $\ket{E_{+}}$ peak is enhanced by a factor of $\sim$5 from the value obtained in the case of ML WS$_2$ on a Si/SiO$_2$ substrate.
+The functional form shown in equation (1) is similar to that proposed in \cite{arora2020dark} to describe the evolution of the trion PL intensity as a function of temperature for the two W-based materials.
+As shown in the inset of Fig. 3(d), the model provides a reasonable fit to the experimental data in the 83–115 K range.
+The extracted value of $\Delta$E $\sim$ 42 ($\pm$ 5) meV is consistent with the experimentally observed energy separation between the two components of the doublet.
+The ascending part of the PL intensity versus temperature plot indicates thermal activation from the semidark trion state $\lvert{E_-}\rangle$ to the higher energy bright trion $\lvert{E_+}\rangle$ followed by a descending part reflecting the thermal breakup of the trions at elevated temperatures.
+At T $\sim$ 113 K, the PL intensity of the $E_{+}$ peak is enhanced by a factor of $\sim$5 from the value obtained in the case of ML WS$_2$ on a Si/SiO$_2$ substrate.
+In the absence of the Au component of the substrate, the bright trion peak appears in the PL spectrum with much diminished intensity (Fig. 2(c)).
+The PL intensity of this bright trion decreases with increasing temperature (Fig. S10).